 I talk a lot about the exceeding versatility of Dr. Bronner’s Castile Soap and Dr. Bronner’s Sal Suds.
 There are so many overlapping uses.
 But is there any time in which they aren’t interchangeable?
 Yes, but just a few.

 Castile soap is primarily designed for the body.
-The blend of oils (coconut, olive, palm, jojoba, and hemp) are designed to be the most nourishing to our skin.
+The blend of oils (coconut, olive, palm, jojoba, and hemp seed) are designed to be the most nourishing to our skin.
 But wait, there’s more.
 Because it is such a beautifully simple soap, it also cleans many other things amazingly well, whether it’s your dog, your sinks, or your floors.
-You can find details of all these uses on this cheat sheet.
+You can find details of all these uses on this Castile Soap Dilutions Cheat Sheet.

 Because Castile soap is a true soap, it reacts with the minerals contained in hard water.
 (Here’s my test to find out if you have hard water.)
 The more dissolved minerals there are, the “harder” the water.
 The reaction of soap with these minerals in the water leaves behind an insoluble film that’s commonly called “soap scum”.
 This term is a bit of a misnomer, because it’s not actually soap that remains, but a precipitate of minerals.